dzen-dhall/dzen-dhall/README.md

 [Dzen](https://github.com/robm/dzen) is a general purpose messaging, notification and menuing program for X11.
 It features rich in-text formating & control language, allowing to create GUIs by piping output of arbitrary executables to the `dzen2` binary.
 There are plenty of good usage examples on [r/unixporn](https://www.reddit.com/r/unixporn/search/?q=dzen&restrict_sr=1).

-Unfortunately, combining outputs of multiple executables before feeding it to `dzen2`, which is usually done by custom shell scripts, is a tedious and error-prone task.
+Unfortunately, combining outputs of multiple executables before feeding them to `dzen2`, which is usually done by custom shell scripts, is a tedious and error-prone task.
 Consider the following problems:

 ### Use of newlines